Raymond Cho (politician): Political career

-In 2005, Cho expressed interest in being the Ontario Liberal Party's candidate in the Scarborough—Rouge River provincial by-election which was made necessary by the appointment of incumbent Liberal MPP Alvin Curling to a diplomatic position.
+In 2005, Cho expressed interest in being the Ontario Liberal Party's candidate in the Scarborough—Rouge River provincial by-election, which was made necessary by the appointment of incumbent Liberal MPP Alvin Curling to a diplomatic position.
 However, the Liberal riding association used a clause of its constitution to declare another city councillor, Bas Balkissoon, as its candidate without a contested nomination process.
 Media reports suggested that this was done to exclude Cho as the provincial riding association was displeased with Cho's "independent Liberal" candidacy in the 2004 federal election.
 Cho was also mentioned as a potential candidate for the Progressive Conservatives since he helped former leader John Tory during the March 2005 by-election in Dufferin—Peel—Wellington—Grey.
 In the end, Cho chose not to run in the by-election which was won handily by Balkissoon.

-In 2012, Cho was named as the Progressive Conservative candidate for the provincial riding of Scarborough—Rouge River.
-In the 2014 provincial election, Cho placed third with 27.68% of the vote.
+Cho was named the PC candidate for the provincial riding of Scarborough—Rouge River in 2012.
+He placed third with 27.68% of the vote in the 2014 provincial election, behind the incumbent Balkissoon and NDP candidate Neethan Shan.

-In 2016, Cho was nominated as the Progressive Conservative Party candidate for the September 1 by-election in Scarborough—Rouge River, after incumbent Liberal MPP Bas Balkissoon resigned to spend more time with family.
-Cho won the by-election in an upset victory, becoming the first Korean-Canadian elected to the Ontario Legislature.
-Cho was handily re-elected in 2018 in the new riding of Scarborough North, winning over half of the popular vote.
+Following Balkissoon's resignation as Scarborough—Rouge River MPP in 2016, Cho was acclaimed as the PC candidate for the ensuing by-election.
+He won the September 1 by-election in an upset victory, becoming the first Korean-Canadian elected to the Ontario Legislature.
 Doug Ford, then a former city councillor, served as his campaign chair.
+He was named opposition critic for citizenship and immigration, and for City of Toronto issues in February 2017.

-During the 2018 Ontario general election, Cho was involved in a physical altercation with a 12-year-old child while campaigning.
-He later apologized.
+Cho was handily re-elected in the 2018 provincial election in the new riding of Scarborough North, winning over half of the popular vote.
+He was involved in a physical altercation with a 12-year-old child while campaigning; he later apologized.
+He was named to Premier Doug Ford's cabinet that June as minister for seniors and accessibility, and retained that post following his re-election in 2022 and 2025.